-- CASE tools targeting system design and implementation normally provide a data-modeling technique that targets a vast variety of specific DBMSs. - They provide a capability for constructing a combined logical/physical model and immediately generating the relevant SQL code. - They also support a number of functions that are useful for view integration. - · Using them we can save a lot of time - The CASE tool DB-MAIN will be presented in the tutorial of Dec 12
+- CASE tools targeting system design and implementation normally provide a data-modeling technique that targets a vast variety of specific DBMSs. - They provide a capability for constructing a combined logical/physical model and immediately generating the relevant SQL code. - They also support a number of functions that are useful for view integration. - Using them we can save a lot of time - EA ...

+Generated by DB-MAIN